HMelesi/shop-front/README.md

 - Add the item to cart and see this change reflected in the cart icon
 - Remove an item from the cart and see this change reflected in the cart icon and cart page
 - View their shopping cart with item totals and a total cost
+- Filter products by item type

 Soon a user will be able to:

 - Checkout from the cart page using PayPal (sandbox)
-- Filter products by item type or metal